visionmedia/masteringnode/chapters/modules.md

 	sys.p(a);

 Since the `sys` module is bundled with node, it's `exports` are returned, however for other modules node will iterate the `require.paths` array in search of a module matching the given path.
 By default `require.paths` includes _~/.node_libraries_, so if we have _~/.node_libraries_/utilities.js_ we may simply `require('utilities')`, instead of our relative example `require('./utilities')` shown above.

+Node also supports the idea of _index_ JavaScript files, to illustrate this example lets create a _math_ module that will provide the `math.add()`, and `math.sub()` methods.
+For organizational purposes we will keep each method in their respective _./math/add.js_ and _./math/sub.js_ files.
+So where does _index.js_ come into play? we can populate _./math/index.js_ with the code shown below, which is used when `require('./math')` is invoked, which is conceptually identical to invoking `require('./math/index')`.

+	exports = {
+	    add: require('./add'),
+	    sub: require('./sub')
+	};

+The contents of _./math/add.js_ show us a new technique, here we use `module.exports` instead of `exports`.
+Previously mentioned was the fact that `exports` is not the only object exposed to the module file when evaluated, we also have access to `__dirname`, `__filename`, and `module` which represents the current module.
+Here we simply define the module export object to a new object, which happens to be a function.

+	module.exports = function add(a, b){
+	    return a + b;
+	};

+This technique is usually only helpful when your module has one aspect that it wishes to expose, be it a single function, constructor, string, etc. Below is an example of how we could provide the `Animal` constructor:

+    exports.Animal = function Animal(){};

+which can then be utilized as shown:

+    var Animal = require('./animal').Animal;

+if we change our module slightly, we can remove `.Animal`:

+    module.exports = function Animal(){};

+which can now be used without the property:

+    var Animal = require('./animal');